tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_4.md

 I begin to search his pockets, methodical and thorough.
 Aside from a few crumpled bills and a Zippo lighter, there's little of interest until my fingers close around a small, worn photograph.

 Pulling it out, the image that greets me is striking.
-It’s Wright, his arms wrapped around a Vietnamese woman in an embrace.
+It’s Wright, his arms wrapped around a young woman in an embrace.
 They're smiling, lost in a moment of joy.
 It strangely humanizes him.

 As we turn our prisoner over to check for concealed weapons, I catch sight of a tattoo on his bicep.
 It's a macabre image: a smiling skull, blood dripping from its jaws, adorned with a green beret.
 The letters ‘MACV-SOG’ are etched in bold underneath.
 It's the name of a shadowy organization I've only heard whispered about in hushed tones.